 Why To Use a Qualtity Tool

-This should illustrate why NOT to use cheap crimpers.
-The bottom tool is the Ancor Products heat shrink crimper and the top one is a standard $12.00 cut, strip & crimp tool which certainly does none of it's intended uses well at all.
+This should illustrate why not to use cheap crimp tools.
+The bottom tool is the CMI controlled cycle heat shrink crimp tool and the top one is a standard $12.00 cut, strip & crimp tool which certainly does none of it's intended uses well at all.

-The thicker jaws of the Ancor Products crimper will yield a significantly thicker crimp band and lead to a better cold formed crimp.
+The thicker well machined jaws of the CMI heat shrink crimp tool will yield a significantly thicker crimp band and lead to a better cold formed crimp.

 Well Machined Jaw Faces

-A smooth well machined jaw surface is important when working with heat shrink connectors.
-This tool will not rip the heat shrink as a cheap tool will.
+A smooth well machined jaw surface is important when working with expensive heat shrink terminals.
+This tool is designed to avoid molesting or damaging the heat shrink where a cheap or incorrect tool will damage it.

 Dimple Crimper = Poor Choice

-In this photo I have placed a marine grade adhesive lined heat shrink connector into the jaws of my Klein "dimple" / staking crimper.
-It certainly does not take a rocket scientist to understand why a dimple crimper should be avoided for use on an insulated terminal.
-Once you squeeze the grip the dimple can puncture the expensive terminals protective heat shrink thus rendering the protection you paid for virtually pointless.
+In this photo I have placed a heat shrink terminal into the jaws of a Klein dimple or staking crimper.
+It certainly does not take a rocket scientist to understand why a dimple crimper should be avoided for use on a heat shrinkable terminal.
+Once you squeeze the grip the dimple can puncture the expensive protective heat shrink insulation thus rendering the protection you paid for virtually pointless.

-Note: This Klein crimper shows a spot for insulated crimps and also says insulated & non-insulated for the dimple crimp slots.
-I can not, with a good conscience, recommend anyone using this particular crimper, or any crimper like this, on any heat shrink insulated termination.
+NOTE: This Klein cut-strip-crimp tool shows a spot for insulated crimps and also says insulated & non-insulated for the dimple crimp nests.
+I can not, with a good conscience, recommend anyone using this particular tool, or any crimp tool like this, on heat shrink insulated terminal.